 August 11, 2015

-If I remember correctly, my last hike was over two months ago.
-It was an early August morning and cool at the trailhead, 63 degrees.
-Eleanor joined me.
+If my memory serves me right, my last hike was over two months ago.
+It was a cool early August morning, with the temperature at the trailhead a crisp 63 degrees.
+That day, Eleanor joined me for the adventure.
 I met Eleanor for the first time that morning when I picked her up from my neighbors’ home—her brother and sister-in-law.
-She was visiting from England where she resides in a village called Kinver.
-I was excited to be her Yosemite guide.
+She was visiting from England, where she lives in the charming village of Kinver.
+I was thrilled to be her guide through Yosemite.

-The hike itself follows a clear path, there are great views of Yosemite Valley plus interesting sights such as the fissures at Taft Point.
-Not knowing Eleanor, I hoped she would enjoy herself and come away with a love for one of America’s great national parks.
+The hike itself is straightforward, offering stunning views of Yosemite Valley along with intriguing sights like the fissures at Taft Point.
+Since I didn’t know Eleanor well, I hoped she would have a wonderful time and leave with a newfound appreciation for one of America’s magnificent national parks.

-Though a couple of decades older than me, Eleanor is an active woman who plays tennis, golf and bridge.
-She and I got along well.
-There was no awkwardness in getting to know each other.
-She kept up marvelously on the hike even though the elevation (8,000 feet) was much higher than she was used to.
-As we descended Sentinel Dome I watched her jump like a kid from rock to rock.
-It made me smile.
+Despite being a couple of decades older than me, Eleanor is an incredibly active woman, playing tennis, golf, and bridge.
+We quickly hit it off with no awkwardness in getting to know one another.
+She handled the hike impressively, even with the elevation of 8,000 feet which was much higher than she was accustomed to.
+As we descended Sentinel Dome, I watched her jump from rock to rock like a joyful child.
+It brought a smile to my face.

-Though only fourteen days had passed since I was last on this trail, it was much different.
-Yosemite Falls dried up; smoke lay thick in the air above the falls from a camp fire gone astray; and Sentinel Creek that was a mud puddle then was baked dirt now.
+Although just fourteen days had passed since I last traversed this trail, it had transformed dramatically.
+Yosemite Falls had dried up; thick smoke lingered in the air above the falls from a campfire gone astray, and what was once a mud puddle in Sentinel Creek had turned into baked dirt.

-Many of the wildflowers were withered, including the corn lilies that flourished only days prior.
-We encountered several deer on the trail, and as the day wore on, many hikers too.
+Many of the wildflowers had withered, including the corn lilies that had been flourishing just days before.
+We encountered several deer along the trail, and as the day went on, we crossed paths with numerous hikers as well.

-By the time we reached the car it was lunchtime.
-We drove a mile down the road to Washburn Point (no photos), a picturesque place to eat our sack lunches.
-Perched on a wall we ate in silence admiring the vast view spread out before us.
+By the time we finished the hike and reached the car, it was lunchtime.
+We drove a mile up the road to Washburn Point, a picturesque spot to enjoy our sack lunches.
+Sitting on a wall, we ate in silence, soaking in the expansive view spread out before us.

-Regardless of how many times I return to this trail, I am amazed to experience something new each time.
+No matter how many times I return to this trail, I’m always astounded by the new experiences and sights I encounter each time.

-This trip was especially enjoyable getting to know a new friend.
-Thank you Eleanor for the opportunity to show you around my favorite of all places, Yosemite National Park.
+This trip was particularly delightful as I got to know a new friend.
+Thank you, Eleanor, for giving me the opportunity to show you around my favorite place of all, Yosemite National Park.

 How fun seeing Yosemite through the eyes of someone who hasn’t been.
 What a fun day.
 Hoping Yosemite gets rain and more rain this year.
 But even still the photos are beautiful.